Telodendria/Telodendria/README.txt

 Telodendria/
-	contrib/ - Supplemental files, such as example configs. man/ - The official documentation as man pages. site/ - The official website.
+	contrib/ - Supplemental files, such as example configs. man/ - The official documentation as man pages. proposals/ - Proposals for new features or fixes, as man pages. site/ - The official website.
 	src/ - The C source code for Telodendria. include/ - Header files for the source code.
-		Routes/ - Where Matrix API endpoints are implemented tests/ - Unit and integration tests will eventually go here. tools/ - Development environment and tools.
+		Routes/ - Where Matrix API endpoints are implemented.
+        Static/ - Endpoints that just generate static HTML pages. tests/ - Unit and integration tests will eventually go here. tools/ - Development environment and tools.